BrettMiller47/savings-calcuator/README.md

 # savings-calculator
-A template for determining a rough estimation of savings given an inputted salary.
+A template for roughly estimating take-home savings given an inputted salary, state/local tax rate, and list of expenses.
 Not all expenses included in the calculations, so adjust the template as needed.

 ![example.png](./images/example.png)